awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 **none**
 No SQL statements get logged\.
 We recommend this setting to avoid the risk of exposing passwords in the logs\.log\_min\_duration\_statement

-Any SQL statement that runs longer than the number of milliseconds specified by this parameter setting gets logged\.
+Any SQL statement that runs atleast for the specified amount of time or longer gets logged\.
 By default, this parameter isn't set\.
 Turning on this parameter can help you find unoptimized queries\.

 **–1–2147483647**
 The number of milliseconds \(ms\) of runtime over which a statement gets logged\.